 The Department of Statistics currently has thirty-three faculty members and fifty graduate students.
 Additionally, a continuous flow of visiting faculty and postdoctoral fellows contributes greatly to the academic environment.

-Recently, Statistics faculty have been involved in several major interdisciplinary research initiatives.
+Statistics faculty are involved in several major interdisciplinary research initiatives.
 These provide exciting research opportunities for our graduate students and faculty, as well as attracting many stimulating visitors:

 - The Center for Statistics and the Social Sciences (CSSS), established by a permanent University grant, involving the Department of Statistics and faculty and students from sixteen other UW Departments, Schools, and Colleges;